 This may sound weird but I buy high heels a 1/2 size bigger then my actual shoe size.
 I use to work in a dreaded office 8 hours a day and wore heels every single day, no matter how much walking downtown I would have to do.
 After a couple hours your foot starts to swell and that extra 1/2 really does help!
 Also the more you wear high heels the better… your feet will get use to them…. at least they will callous in the right places and your feet will have their own little padding.
 LOL ha!
 Sounds like torture but it works.
 Suck it up… know you look good and each day your feet will hurt less and less.
 Promise. :)posted about 6 years ago

 I don’t know, but after a day of walking around in the humongous Sam Edelman Balenciaga-esque booties, my feet have succumbed to all other lesser heels and do not scream for pain anymore. :Dposted about 6 years ago

 i found that personally my everyday heels hurt because they’d slide forward more as i walked through the day, so there’d be pressure where the straps etc were. so i went and got nonslip gel pads in one of my worst pairs and it made so much difference. when im free im going to get a ton more for the rest of them, there’s a fabulous japanese store called daiso where i live that carries them, and the best part is everything in the store is like, $2.

 Always buy leather shoes!
 They stretch to mould to the shape of your foot and its just so much less painful to walk in.
 Those gel things also work, I’ve worn them before for all day shopping expeditions but make sure you bring them along and try them with the shoe cause you might find you need to go 1/2 a size up or so.
 And Ckinsm is right!
-The more you wear them the less it’ll hurt, your feet will just become immune to the pain, and the callouses on your feet will just act as natural grip and padding.posted over 5 years ago
+The more you wear them the less it’ll hurt, your feet will just become immune to the pain, and the callouses on your feet will just act as natural grip and padding.posted about 6 years ago